Champitoad/coq-actema/README.md

 code .
 ```

 Otherwise you will need to perform the delicate work of `nix develop` (step 2) manually.
-Since this process is quite platform-dependent and error-prone, we will only suggest steps to follow, and probably miss some of them.
+Since this process is quite platform-dependent and error-prone, we only suggest steps to follow, and probably miss some of them.

 ### Actema backend